All Episodes

 And the thing is, I'd be willing to try.

-You know, I don't know what the solution would be, but I know that it would not be welcome, and not just because it's me.
+You know, I don't know what the solution would be, but I know that it would not be welcome and not just because it's me.

-I do believe you are fully capable of solving this, you know, maybe maybe not turning Baltimore into the best school system in the world, but certainly getting at least one person to be able to add and subtract.
+Maybe not turning Baltimore into the best school system in the world, but certainly getting at least one person to be able to add and subtract.

 I mean, that'd be cool.